nirsky/react-native-scaling-example/README.md

     <img src="images/tablet1.png" height="450" hspace="20"/>
 </div>

-<br/>That's definitely not how we want our component to look like on a tablet (Did I say dryer already?).
+<br/>That's definitely not how we want our component to look like on a tablet (did I say dryer already?).

 <h3>Method 1: Flex</h3>

-If you're not familiar with flex I urge to read about it online.
+If you're not familiar with flex I urge you to read about it online.
 [Here's a simple blog post you can start with](http://browniefed.com/blog/react-native-layout-examples/).
-When developing a scalable component with flex you need to convert your View's size **and it's margins** with proportion the the parent component.
+When developing a scalable component with flex you need to convert your View's size **and its margins** with proportion the the parent component.
 If for example your container's width is 375 and your box's width is 300 - the box's width is 80% of the parent (300/375) and the margins are what left - 10% on the left and 10% on the right.
-<br/>Here's an example how I *flexed* my component, I only flexed the white box and skipped flexing the buttons because I'm lazy,
+<br/>Here's an example how I *flexed* my component.
+I only flexed the white box and skipped flexing the buttons because I'm lazy,
  but you get the point (StyleSheet stayed the same except `width` and `height` were removed from `box`):

  ```javascript